DaneHarrison/Static-resume/README.md

 ## FAQs
 ### 1. Why is Markdown better than a word processor?

 PDFs, the most popular export format from word documents, do not work well with version control.
 Version control is a necessity that allows easier modification and distribution of product documentation.
-Therefore, it makes more sense to use Markdown which is simple to use, well supported and integrates web technologies like HTML and CSS for further customizability.
+Therefore, it makes more sense to use Markdown which is simple to use, well supported and integrates web technologies like HTML and CSS for familiar customizability.

 <br>